kiranaryal1997/springboot-angular-app/README.md

 # springboot-angular-app
 This project is a full-stack web application designed to demonstrate a CRUD (Create, Read, Update, Delete) functionality using a RESTful API.
 The backend is built with Spring Boot, using Spring Data JPA for database operations and MySQL as the relational database.
+The frontend is developed using Angular, providing a responsive and user-friendly interface to interact with the API.